← Back to Blog

 Jomo tracks structured behavioral data — block compliance, session counts, mood ratings, streak length.
 This data is useful for "am I sticking to my program?" questions.

 Spool tracks qualitative data — your actual spoken statements at the moment of impulse.
-Across 8,000+ recordings, this has surfaced a finding Jomo's data structure can't produce: about 85% of users frame their unlock as a first-person want or need, and a small set of phrases recurs across users with no platform-mediated connection.
+Across 13,000+ recordings, this has surfaced a finding Jomo's data structure can't produce: most users frame their unlock as a first-person want or need, and a small set of phrases recurs across users with no platform-mediated connection.
 "Just checking" appears in the data of users who have never spoken to each other.

 Different data, different insights.
 Jomo answers "am I doing my program?"
 Spool answers "what am I actually saying to myself when I reach for the phone?"